 What is Docker Compose?

-Docker Compose is a tool that’s used to build and run multi-container applications with Docker, the most popular containerization solution for developers.
-Whereas Docker only lets you interact with one container at a time, Compose gives you the ability to define your app’s services in a config file, then bring up all the containers using a single command.
+Whereas Docker only lets you interact with one container at a time, Compose lets you define your app’s services in a config file, then bring up all the containers with a single command.
+You run it as docker compose (version 2), which ships as a Docker CLI plugin and implements the open Compose Specification.

 Compose simplifies the developer experience by making it easier and more repeatable to launch a fully-functioning deployment of your app and its dependencies.
 You can use all the familiar Docker features but benefit from easier network and storage management.
 Your configuration will be reliably reapplied each time you use Compose to start your containers.